anlukk/notes/README.md

-Solien the system for creating and managing mini databases
+Solien microservice in the form of tables, notes, etc.
+It also seems possible soon to manage mini-databases for training :)